Shynixn/Paintball/README.md

     * Allows me to limit bugs, fix them faster, and add more features quicker
 * TitleAPI (1.8+)
 * Kill coins
-    * Earn killcoins per kill to buy items inside the KillCoin Shop
+    * Earn coins per kill to buy items inside the Coin Shop
-    * Comes with KillCoin API so you can add your own items to the KillCoin Shop
+    * Comes with Coin API so you can add your own items to the Coin Shop
 * Scoreboard
     * Show many values in game
     * Does not break plugins like FeatherBoard which takes advantage of Scoreboards